-A space elevator is a proposed type of planet-to-space transportation system.
+A space elevator, also referred to as a space bridge, star ladder, and orbital lift, is a proposed type of planet-to-space transportation system, often depicted in science fiction.
 The main component would be a cable (also called a tether) anchored to the surface and extending into space.
-The design would permit vehicles to travel along the cable from a planetary surface, such as the Earth's, directly into space or orbit, without the use of large rockets.
-An Earth-based space elevator would consist of a cable with one end attached to the surface near the equator and the other end in space beyond geostationary orbit (35,786 km altitude).
-The competing forces of gravity, which is stronger at the lower end of the cable, and the outward/upward centrifugal force, which is stronger at the upper end, would result in the cable being held up and kept stationary over a single position on Earth.
-With the tether deployed, climbers could repeatedly climb the tether to space by mechanical means, releasing their cargo to orbit.
-Climbers could also descend the tether to return cargo to the surface from orbit.The concept of a tower reaching geosynchronous orbit was first published in 1895 by Konstantin Tsiolkovsky.
+The design would permit vehicles to travel up the cable from a planetary surface, such as the Earth's, directly into orbit, without the use of large rockets.
+An Earth-based space elevator could not feasibly be simply a tall tower supported from below, due to the immense weight - instead it would consist of a cable with one end attached to the surface near the equator and the other end attached to a counterweight in space beyond geostationary orbit (35,786 km altitude).
+The competing forces of gravity, which is stronger at the lower end, and the upward centrifugal force, which is stronger at the upper end, would result in the cable being held up, under tension, and stationary over a single position on Earth.
+With the tether deployed, climbers could repeatedly climb up and down the tether by mechanical means, releasing their cargo to and from orbit.The concept of a tower reaching geosynchronous orbit was first published in 1895 by Konstantin Tsiolkovsky.
 His proposal was for a free-standing tower reaching from the surface of Earth to the height of geostationary orbit.
 Like all buildings, Tsiolkovsky's structure would be under compression, supporting its weight from below.
 Since 1959, most ideas for space elevators have focused on purely tensile structures, with the weight of the system held up from above by centrifugal forces.
 In the tensile concepts, a space tether reaches from a large mass (the counterweight) beyond geostationary orbit to the ground.
 This structure is held in tension between Earth and the counterweight like an upside-down plumb bob.
-The cable thickness is adjusted based on tension, it has its maximum at a geostationary orbit and the minimum on the ground.Available materials are not strong enough to make a space elevator practical.
-Some sources have concluded that future advances in carbon nanotube (CNTs) manufacturing can lead to a practical design while others have questioned that result.
-Possible future alternatives include boron nitride nanotubes, and diamond nanothreads.The concept is applicable to other planets and celestial bodies.
+The cable thickness is adjusted based on tension; it has its maximum at a geostationary orbit and the minimum on the ground.Available materials are not strong and light enough to make an Earth space elevator practical.
+Some sources expect that future advances in carbon nanotubes (CNTs) could lead to a practical design.
+Other sources believe that CNTs will never be strong enough.
+Possible future alternatives include boron nitride nanotubes, diamond nanothreads and macro-scale single crystal graphene.The concept is applicable to other planets and celestial bodies.
 For locations in the solar system with weaker gravity than Earth's (such as the Moon or Mars), the strength-to-density requirements for tether materials are not as problematic.
 Currently available materials (such as Kevlar) are strong and light enough that they could be practical as the tether material for elevators there.

 Source: Space elevator (wikipedia.org)